oukorichard/alx-low_level_programming/0x03-debugging/README.md

-This directory contains problems related to debugging.
+This directory contains problems related to debugging and?
+No, just debugging.